farwaali08/UFOs/README.md

 ## OVERVIEW

 This project features a dynamic webpage, which was built to display data regarding UFO sightings.
-The data was received formatted as a JavaScript (JS) array, and so, JS was used to add data to the website in the desired format.
+JavaScript (JS) was used to add the data to the website to accommodate the desired format.
 The display and aesthetics were modified using HTML/CSS and Bootstrap.

 The end product is a dynamic table that accepts user inputs, and adjusts the display accordingly.